-If your iOS app violates any of the App Store Review Guidelines you may find yourself in the dog house.
-In other words, you’ll receive a rejection email from Apple explaining why your app is not allowed in their App Store.
+If your iOS app violates any of the App Store Review Guidelines, you’ll receive a rejection email from Apple explaining why your app was rejected and giving you a chance to resolve the issues.

 1. Your App Has Bugs and the App Store Reviewer Finds One